-China puts millions on lockdown as WHO weighs virus response
+China puts millions on lockdown as virus toll rises to 18 and WHO weighs response

 Of the known cases worldwide, Thailand has confirmed four, while Singapore, Japan, South Korea, Taiwan and the United States have reported one each.

 Vietnam said two Chinese citizens had tested positive and an Indian nurse working in Saudi Arabia has been infected, India said.
+Saudi health authorities said there had been no cases in the country so far.

 To try to stem the outbreak, Wuhan shut all urban transport networks and suspended outgoing flights from 0200 GMT.
 Domestic media said some airlines were operating after the deadline.